Get notified of page updates

 Regardless of cancer type, people with a mutation may benefit from testing and may qualify for clinical trials looking for more effective treatments for cancer.

 PARP inhibitors are a type of that work by blocking a protein used to repair damaged .
-They were initially developed to treat cancers in people with an inherited or mutation.
-Since then, research and additional approvals have expanded use of PARP inhibitors to more situations.
-People with a mutation who have been diagnosed with cancer may want to ask their doctor about therapy.
+People with a mutation who have been diagnosed with cancer may want to ask their doctor about whether they might benefit from a clinical trial or treatment with a

 PARP inhibitors for prostate cancer